stopdemir/Political-Districting-Problem/README.md

   referendum data.
 Considering our claim and the formulations to validate it, the study is the first of its kind to the best of our knowledge.

+## DATA SET

+  ## Required Data Set for CPLEX File

+  Each folder in this folder is for four territorial areas with different number of units which are 17, 33, 68, and 85.
+  There are two excel files in each folder: Election and Referendum data sets.